rafaelromao/keyboards/readme.md

 ### Compatibility

-This keymap was tested with the keyboards listed below, but can be easily adapted to any QMK keyboard with at least 34 keys, with 2 of them on each thumb.
+This layout was tested with the keyboards listed below, but can be easily adapted to any QMK keyboard with at least 34 keys, with 2 of them on each thumb.

 - [kprepublic/bm40hsrgb](qmk/keyboards/kprepublic/bm40hsrgb/keymaps/rafaelromao/readme.md)
 - [xiudi/xd75](qmk/keyboards/xiudi/xd75/keymaps/rafaelromao/readme.md)